Command Line Tools

 Search Index Generation

-Create a full-text search index for a folder and all its subfolders:
+Create a search index for a folder and all its subfolders:

 tscmd indexer /path/to/folder/